mikedilger/oauth2-lib/README.md

 absolutely correct.
 Please file bug reports or pull requests if you notice any deviation from RFC 6749, or if you have any other issues.

+## Stability Note

+This library is still undergoing heavy upheaval.
+I don't recommend using it yet unless you are a masochist.  -Mike, 25 May 2016

 ## License

 Licensed under either of